The Top 5 Best Free Data Recovery Tools for Mac in 2023

 1. Disk Drill for Mac

 Disk Drill for Mac is widely known as a versatile professional-grade file recovery software that delivers excellent results without making data recovery overly complicated.
-It has been around since 2010, making it one of the more mature data recovery software tools for Mac computers on this list.
-However, Disk Drill for Mac certainly doesn’t look to be nearly a decade old because its user interface is modern, easy-to-use, and extremely intuitive.
+The 5th version of the app been around since 2022, with the recent 5.4 version making it one of the most refined apps on this list.
+And it comes with a sleek user interface that is modern, easy-to-use, and extremely intuitive.

 Free Version